 One of the benefits of Southwest Harbor - Cranberry Isles is that there is very little traffic.
 The average commute to work is 19.11 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The population of Southwest Harbor - Cranberry Isles is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.48% of adults in Southwest Harbor - Cranberry Isles have a bachelor's degree or even advanced degree.
+The citizens of Southwest Harbor - Cranberry Isles are very well educated compared to the average community in the nation: 36.48% of adults in Southwest Harbor - Cranberry Isles have a bachelor's degree or even advanced degree.

 The per capita income in Southwest Harbor - Cranberry Isles in 2022 was $38,262, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $153,048 for a family of four.
 However, Southwest Harbor - Cranberry Isles contains both very wealthy and poor people as well.